eveld/git-fundamentals/instructions/02_first_repository/init.md

 nothing to commit (create/copy files and use "git add" to track)
 </instruqt-code>

-This tells you:
-- You're on the `main` branch
-- No commits have been made yet
-- No files are ready to be committed
+This tells you you're on the `main` branch, no commits have been made yet, and no files are ready to be committed.
+It's a blank slate, ready for you to start building your project's history.

 ## Task